inflation/sanaemacs/README.md

 then [change the logo on the Dock][icon-mac-instructions].

 # Update
-Spacemacs shows a notification when a new version is available (only when you are on the default `master` branch).
-If you are on the `develop` branch then you'll have to update the Spacemacs repository manually.
+Sanaemacs shows a notification when a new version is available (only when you are on the default `master` branch).
+If you are on the `develop` branch then you'll have to update the Sanaemacs repository manually.

 ## Automatic update (on master branch)
 When a new version is available then a little arrow appears in the mode-line.